• Skip to primary navigation

 Take a look:

 It seems that we humans gravitate towards compassion.
 Not only that, but those of us who have young children know that a child’s immediate reaction upon hearing another child cry or fall down is to try to help them.
 We see this all the time.
-You rarely, if ever, see a toddler attempt to harm another child if they are crying or hurt; they almost always try to help.
+This is at least some evidence of a natural tendency towards prosocial, caring behavior.

 Related reading: Gifts that Promote Child Development: Social-Emotional Skills